gatsbyjs/gatsby/docs/blog/2019-04-08-meet-the-gatsby-team-at-drupalcon-seattle-jamstack-conf-nyc-and-js-heroes/index.md

 ## Amberley Romo at JAMstack Conf NYC

 If you aren’t able to catch Gatsby at DrupalCon Seattle this year, and if you happen to be traveling along the East Coast, be sure to catch **[Amberley Romo](https://twitter.com/amber1ey)**, Software Engineer at Gatsby, at [JAMstack Conf NYC](https://jamstackconf.com/nyc/), where she’ll be presenting a session entitled “What’s Your JAM(stack)?” at 3:30pm on Tuesday, April 9th.

+"Shifting from a monolithic CMS approach to a JAMstack setup comes with an abundance of choice.
+On the other hand, all that choice can come with indecision paralysis.
+Where’s a dev to start?" asks Amberley in her abstract.
+"Thankfully, there’s a thriving ecosystem of frameworks offering varying flexibility and structure, different approaches to performance and delivery, etc. We’ll talk about some ways to evaluate available tools, using Gatsby as an example."

 ## Gatsby at DrupalCon Seattle